XinDongol/shortcuts/env_config.md

 Create an ssh tunnel to the corresponding server and binding remote port XXXX to local YYYY:

 	ssh -f xdong@192.168.65.121 -L 1234:localhost:1234 -N
+If th port was in use:

+	lsof -ti:5901 | xargs kill -9

 You can now enter

 	localhost:[YYYY]